abenjamin1313/aurelia-input-manager/README.md

-## aurelia-input-manager
+## aurelia front end framework
 Customer manager application using the Aurelia JS framework along with JavaScript local storage to persist the data to the client.
-Using bootstrap CSS for the presentation layer.
+Using bootstrap CSS for the layout and some styling on the input form plus output table.

-###Landing  Page
+### Landing  Page
 ![alt text](https://github.com/abenjamin1313/aurelia-input-manager/blob/gh-pages/images/landing-page.png)

 ## Development server